 Policy on Sharing Information on Progress

-The preamble of the Principles for Responsible Management Education states: "As institutions of higher learning involved in the education of current and future managers we are voluntarily committed to engaging in a continuous process of improvement of the following Principles, reporting on progress to all our stakeholders and exchanging effective practices with other academic institutions."
+The preamble of the Principles for Responsible Management Education states: "As institutions of higher education involved in the development of current and future managers we declare our willingness to progress in the implementation, within our institution, of the following Principles, starting with those that are more relevant to our capacities and mission.
+We will report on progress to all our stakeholders and exchange effective practices related to these principles with other academic institutions."

 A central commitment of any institution participating in the PRME initiative is to regularly share information with its stakeholders on the progress made in implementing the Six Principles through the Sharing Information on Progress (SIP).
 As a key integrity measure, the SIP's main objective is to serve as a public vehicle for information on responsible management education.
 In addition, the SIP can be an effective tool for facilitating stakeholder dialogue and a learning community among signatories.

 The policy outlined below has been developed based on the consensus reached at the 1st PRME Global Forum for Responsible Management Education in 2008, and has been updated in consultation with the PRME Working Group on SIP and PRME Advisory Committee in 2015.
 The updated policy has been endorsed by the 2015 Global Forum for Responsible Management Education – 6th Annual Assembly in the Outcomes Declaration.

 In order to maintain a "communicating" status within the PRME community, a signatory must fulfil the following requirements:

 Signatories are required to communicate their progress at least every 24 months.

 Yearly communication is encouraged.

 SIPs must include each of the following elements:

 - A letter signed by the highest executive of the organisation expressing continued commitment to PRME